-Decision Request Deadline Progress and follow-up action Status 2022/3 Establishmen t of an Assistant Secretary- General position in UNICEF to head the Global COVID-19 Vaccine Delivery Inter-Agency Coordination Structure vaccines from being administered in country; Para 2: Also takes note of the need for enhanced coopelevels for full, timely and equitable access for all to Cohumanitarian priorities, including routine immunization.
-Para 3: Recognizes the role that UNICEF has played a distribution and administration of COVID-19 vaccines.
-Para 4: Welcomes the efforts of UNICEF and partners.
-Coordination Structure and notes that coordinating the for ensuring its success; Para 5: Approves the establishment of the post of Assi eration and coords OVID-19 vaccine on programmes; and can continue t s; to establish the C work of this enti o play in advancing the acquisition, transportation, storage, Global COVID-19 Vaccine Delivery Inter-Agency ty at the highest possible global level is a key component eneral for a two-year period reporting to the Executive or COVID-19 Vaccine Country Readiness and Delivery, in n/a Para 6: Requests UNICEF to update the Executive Board on the progress achieved through the Global COVID-19 Vaccine Delivery Inter-Agency Coordination Structure at its 2022 annual and second regular sessions and 2023 first regular session, under the agenda item entitled "Update on humanitarian action", among other updates.
+Decision Request Deadline Progress and follow-up action Status Decision 2022/3 Establishmen t of an Assistant Secretary- General position in UNICEF to head the Global COVID-19 Vaccine Delivery Inter-Agency Coordination Structure Para 1: Takes note of the context around the administration of COVID-19 vaccines and of the various barriers that are preventing vaccines from being administered in country; Para 2: Also takes note of the need for enhanced cooperation and coordination at the global, regional, subregional and national levels for full, timely and equitable access for all to COVID-19 vaccines, while not diverting resources from other health and humanitarian priorities, including routine immunization programmes; Para 3: Recognizes the role that UNICEF has played and can continue to play in advancing the acquisition, transportation, storage, distribution and administration of COVID-19 vaccines; Para 4: Welcomes the efforts of UNICEF and partners to establish the Global COVID-19 Vaccine Delivery Inter-Agency Coordination Structure and notes that coordinating the work of this entity at the highest possible global level is a key component for ensuring its success; Para 5: Approves the establishment of the post of Assistant Secretary-General for a two-year period reporting to the Executive Director of UNICEF to carry out the role of Global Lead Coordinator for COVID-19 Vaccine Country Readiness and Delivery, in collaboration with other relevant partners, including the World Health Organization and Gavi, the Vaccine Alliance; Para 6: Requests UNICEF to update the Executive Board on the progress achieved through the Global COVID-19 Vaccine Delivery Inter-Agency Coordination Structure at its 2022 annual and second regular sessions and 2023 first regular session, under the agenda item entitled "Update on humanitarian action", among other updates.
 Annual session 2022 / Second regular session 2022 / First regular session 2023 Since the beginning of the year, important progress has been made on delivering COVID-19 vaccinations across the 92 "Advanced Market Commitment" (AMC92) countries, with full vaccination coverage increasing from 28 per cent in January 2022 to 48 per cent in July 2022.
 Among the 34 countries selected for concerted support by the COVID-19 Vaccine Delivery Partnership and that were at or below 10 per cent in January 2022, two thirds have gone beyond 10 per cent and nine countries have exceeded 20 per cent, including Ethiopia, Côte d'Ivoire, Solomon Islands, the Central African Republic, Ghana, Guinea, Sierra Leone, Uganda and Zambia.
 The last progress update was provided at the first regular session of 2023.
-Complete 2022/4 Joint evaluability assessment of the Global Action Plan for Healthy Takes note of the joint evaluability assessment of the (E/ICEF/2022/4) and its management response (E/ICE n for Healthy Lives and Well-being for All, its summary n/a
+Completed 2022/4 Joint evaluability assessment of the Global Action Plan for Healthy Takes note of the joint evaluability assessment of the ( (E/ICEF/2022/4) and its management response (E/ICE n for Healthy Lives and Well-being for All, its summary n/a